-Article 37 Assessment of interim examinations
+Article 36 Assessment of interim examinations

 - a.
-Interim examinations are assessed by numerical grades on a scale from 1 to 10 Grades lower than 6 are rounded off to whole grades, grades of 6 and above are rounded off to half grades.
-In order to pass an interim examination students must achieve a grade of 6 or higher after rounding off. - b.
-In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric grade.
+Interim examinations are assessed by numerical marks on a scale from 1 to 10.
+In order to pass an interim examination students must achieve a mark of 6 or higher.
+Marks lower than 6 are rounded off to whole marks, marks of 6 and above are rounded off to half marks. - b.
+In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric mark.
 A final pass/fail assessment for a course is allowed only with consent of the Examining Board.
 This is outlined per course in the Study Handbook.
-A pass/fail assessment is not permitted for theses. - c.
+A pass/fail assessment is not permitted for theses.

+c.
 The Rules and Regulations provide further information on the assessment methods and standards for interim examinations.

-Article 38 Results of components of interim examination, interim examination and announcement of results
+Article 37 Results and announcement of results

 - a.
-The examiner determines the result of a written test within ten working days with the exception of the resit period in July; the results of these written tests will be determined at the latest on 15 August.
-This exception only applies if the summer resit period takes place in July according to the EER WU. - b.
-The examiner determines the result of an oral test immediately after the examination is taken and provides students with the result in writing. - c.
-In the case of a non-cursory course (such as an internship or thesis) or educational units for which no test is given (such as an assignment), the examiner determines the result within 10 working days after the submission deadline determined by the examiner, on condition that students have submitted on time.
-If students fail to submit on time, the examiner shall determine the result within a reasonable term. - d.
+The examiner determines the result of a written interim examination within ten working2 days The examiner determines the result of an oral interim examination immediately after the examination is taken and provides students with the result in writing. - b.
+In the case of educational units for which no written or oral interim examination is given (such as the thesis), the examiner determines the result within 10 working days after the submission deadline determined by the examiner, on condition that students have submitted on time.
+If students fail to submit on time, the examiner shall determine the result within a reasonable term. - c.
 Within the time limits referred to in this Article, the examiner ensures that the results are announced by entering the results in the student information system.
-Students can find this information in this system. - e.
-The examiner may register the result of an interim examination for each student in the student administration no more than 3 times per academic year.
-Each new registration of a grade or grade code (no show, no grade, partly completed, pass/fail assessment) counts towards this total.
+Students can find this information in this system. - d.
+The examiner determines the result of an oral interim examination immediately after the examination is taken and provides students with the result in writing. - e.
+In the case of educational units for which no written or oral interim examination is given (such as a thesis), the examiner determines the result within 10 working days after the submission deadline, as determined by the examiner, on condition that students have submitted on time.
+If students fail to submit on time, the examiner shall determine the result within a reasonable term.